 These are invaluable on the road.
 The knife, scissors, saw, corkscrew, and bottle opener always seems to come in handy.
-Be sure to pack this in your stowed luggage though, as it will be confiscated if you carry-on.
-The non-branded multi-tool we currently use is no longer available online but the ubiquitous Swiss Army Knife is always a trusted favorite.
-Yet for a less expensive alternative, try this SWITCHEDGE 14-in-1 Pocket Knife.
+Be sure to pack this in your stowed luggage though, as it will definitely be confiscated if you carry it onto flights.
+A Swiss Army Knife is always a trusted favorite.
+The non-branded multi-tool we currently use isn't listed online.
+Yet for a less expensive alternative to Swiss Army, we can suggest this well-reviewed SWITCHEDGE 14-in-1 Pocket Knife.

 There are so many great travel gadgets out there.
-Here's what's in our packs and what we recommend.
-Note: because we're bloggers and work remotely, we tend to carry way more electronics than the average traveler may need, so we've appropriately split this up into a few sections.
+The following electronics gear is what's in our packs and what we recommend.
+Note: because we're bloggers and work remotely, we tend to carry way more electronics than the average traveler may need.
+So we've appropriately split this up into a few sections.

 Tablet Protective Case

-Don't forget to protect your tablet during those bumpy rides.
-This case not only keeps your tablet safe but also acts as a stand for your tray table.
+If you're bringing a tablet, don't forget to protect it during those bumpy rides.
+This durable case not only keeps your tablet safe but also acts as a stand for your tray table.

 You'd never guess how handy a flash drive has been while traveling.
-We've used it to swap movies for guide books with other travelers while on a bus in Cuba.
+We've used it to swap movies in exchange for electronic guidebooks with other travelers while on a bus in Cuba.
 In Zimbabwe it was needed to exchange our white water rafting video for photos that other travelers had snapped.
-They don't take up much space, so just pack one like this 64 GB SanDisk Flash Drive.
+These tiny pieces don't take up much space, so just pack one like this 128 GB SanDisk Flash Drive.

 Protect Your SmartPhone